SAN ISIDRO LABRADOR PARISH CHURCH

 The San Isidro Labrador Parish Church or Lazi Church was declared a National Cultural Treasure by the National Museum of the Philippines in 2012.
 It was also declared a National Historical Landmark by the National Historical Commission of the Philippines in 1984.
 The San Isidro Labrador Parish Church or Lazi Church was also nominated to be part of the UNESCO World Heritage Sites of the Philippines under the Baroque Churches of the Philippines.

-The San Isidro Labrador Convent was declared as a National Cultural Treasure
+The Parish Convent was declared as a National Cultural Treasure

 THE SAN ISIDRO LABRADOR CONVENT

-Right across the street fronting the church is the San Isidro Labrador Convent.
+Right across the street fronting San Isidro Labrador Parish Church is the parish convent.
 The huge old structure was declared a National Cultural Treasure by the National Museum of the Philippines.
 It is also nominated for the UNESCO World Heritage Tentative List since 2006 under the collective group of Baroque Churches of the Philippines.

 The U-shaped bahay na bato convent is one of the largest convents built during the Spanish colonial era.
 The first floor was stonewalled while wood panels can be found on the second floor.
 Its dimension is 42 meters (138 ft) by 38 meters (125 ft).
 The Partitions of the convent were removed, but the original structure was maintained.
 It now houses the Siquijor Heritage Museum, which has collections of important church relics and paraphernalia.
 Unfortunately, during my visit, the museum was closed.

 No authorities were present during my visit to the convent, so I was not able to get more information about the place.
 I was just surprised that almost the entirety of the second floor of the convent was empty.
 I’m sure there was a reason for it.

 If you have more information about Lazi Church and its old convent, please message us.